 Most heaters are capable of supplying water between 120F and 180F.
 Too hot water is dangerous, especially in a home with children and the elderly.
 If the water coming out of your faucets is hot to the point of scalding, check your vent because it may be blocked.
 Cleaning the vent may solve the issue.
 If it doesn’t, call the experts.

-Like the previous situation, this one arises because of three common causes.
+Like the previous situation, this one arises because of three common issues with water heaters:

 Incorrectly Set or Defective Thermostat (GAS, ELECTRIC)